polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 **What it tracks:** per-asset NET outflow over a rolling 24-hour window, separately for two operation classes:

-* Release of escrowed ERC20 (E-to-P originated, asset returning to user)
+* Release of locked ERC20 (E-to-P originated, asset returning to user)
 * Mint of PNA (P-to-E originated, Polkadot-native asset minted on Ethereum)

 For each asset and each class, `net = outflow - inflow` over the window.
 Net flow, not gross, so two-way arbitrage and market-maker activity doesn't burn the budget (lifted from Hydration's `pallet-circuit-breaker` net-volume pattern).